iotaledger/wallet.rs/documentation/docs/getting_started/getting_started.md

 ## Connect to the Testnet API

 We recommended that you start your interactions with Shimmer on a _testnet_ network.
-The _testnet_ will allow you to safely get acquainted with the `iota.rs` library, without the risk of losing any funds if you make a mistake along the way.
+The _testnet_ will allow you to safely get acquainted with the `wallet.rs` library, without the risk of losing any funds if you make a mistake along the way.
 You can use this Shimmer Testnet API load balancer:

 ```plaintext